KevinOrbie/robot-car-app/readme.md

 # Robotic Car Application
 A C++ software suite to control and monitor a custom-built miniature vision-based robotic car.
-It provides both the on-target robot code and a custom, low-latency, OpenGL based GUI to control / monitor the robot remotely.
+It provides both the on-target robot code and a custom, low-latency, OpenGL-based GUI to control / monitor the robot remotely.

 ![Controller GUI](./assets/images/controller.png "Controller GUI")